Choose from a wide range of NEWCV resume templates and customize your NEWCV design with a single click.

 Good Example:

-“Improved LCP from 4.2s to 1.8s by implementing image optimization, CDN caching, and server-side rendering in Next.js.”
+“Improved LCP from 4.2s to 1.8s by implementing image optimization, CDN caching, and server-side rendering using Next.js.”

-That second example demonstrates technical depth, measurable impact, and business awareness.
+The second example demonstrates technical depth, measurable impact, and business value.

 CLS measures visual stability.